simpetr/ProceduralIvyMesh/README.md

  - Start from a point.
  - Look for other points at a certain distance with a certain degree of randomness.
- - Found all the desired points a mesh that goes through those points is created.
+ - Found all the desired points then a  mesh that goes through those points is created.